Important COVID-19 Information

 Should I attend public worship?

-If you feel unwell or have a fever or new continuous cough or new loss of or change in sense of taste or smell or have been advised to self-isolate please stay at home.
+If you feel unwell or have a fever or new continuous cough or new loss of or change in sense of taste or smell or have been advised to self-‐isolate please stay home and do not attend.

 How should I travel to and from church?